James Edward "Ed" Wilkinson

 Ed has served as an executive officer and board member of Farmers Bank since 1983.
 He was elected president of the bank in 1994 and also serves as Chief Executive Officer of Wilkinson Banking Corporation, the holding company of Farmers Bank.

 During Operation Desert Storm, Ed was commissioned as an Ensign into the United States Navy.
 He qualified at sea as Surface Warfare (Supply Corps) Officer and ashore as Seabee Combat Warfare Specialist.
-He graduated from the U.S. Air Force Command and Staff College, "The Air University," at Maxwell AFB.
+He completed the U. S. Marine Corps Expeditionary Warfare Staff Planning curriculum and graduated from the U.S. Air Force Command and Staff College, "The Air University," at Maxwell AFB.
 In support of the Global War on Terrorism in Iraq and Afghanistan, Ed served as Commanding Officer of a Naval Support Activities detachment in Bahrain.
 He completed his distinguished military career at the rank of Commander.